erickbressani/SpecificaThor/README.md

 # SpecificaThor
-Fluent Generic Specification Structure merged with a Notification Pattern
+Fluent Specification Structure merged with a Notification Pattern

 # Usage